Ways To Give

 There are many ways to show your support for Highland.

 When you give a gift of any size to our Annual Fund, you are investing in all Highland students.
 You are supporting this work as they become informed, compassionate, life-long learners.

 Please make checks payable to Highland Community School.
 To honor someone or allocate your gift to a specific program, please indicate your intent on the memo line of your check and enclose a note.

 1706 W. Highland Ave.

 Highland Community School has a unique AmazonSmile link that makes it simpler for people to find and support our organization.
 Amazon donates 0.5% of the price of your eligible AmazonSmile purchases to the charitable organization of your choice.
 When customers click on our organization’s unique link, they skip the process to search for a charity to support among over 1 million eligible charities.
 Instead, they’re taken to smile.amazon.com and are automatically asked if they want to support Highland Community School.

 Box Tops for Education

 Box Tops offers an effortless approach to support Highland by simply cutting the Box Tops off select products and bringing them into Highland.
 Each Box Top donates at least 10¢ to Highland.
 These donated funds go to help our educational programs, such as the before & after school program, visual and performing arts, and Montessori Model United Nations (MMUN).
-The big red box to drop off your Box Tops is located inside the entrance of Highland in the gray container with the bright green top.
+Drop off your Box Tops inside the main entrance of Highland in the gray container with the bright green top.